svermeulen/lusc/README.md

 Compatibility
 ---

-Lusc is written in pure Lua, so should work on Linux/OSX/Windows, and does not use any Lua langauge features beyond Lua 5.1, so should be compatible with most Lua environments (including LuaJIT).
+Lusc is written in pure Lua, so should work on Linux/OSX/Windows, and does not use any Lua language features beyond Lua 5.1, so should be compatible with most Lua environments (including LuaJIT).

 Simple Example
 ---